If you feel like anxiety among teens is rampant, you’re right.

 Recognizing when your child is struggling is the first step in being able to help them manage anxiety and behavioral changes at home or school could indicate a problem.

-Coping strategies come from the top down, and parents need to emulate the traits they want their teens to exhibit.
+Coping strategies for teenage anxiety come from the top down, and parents need to emulate the traits they want their teens to exhibit.

 How to Cope with Anxiety